 Whether developing electricity and natural gas offerings at the advent of competitive retail markets, launching industry-leading programs in renewable energy supply and carbon offsets, or increasing the market share of natural gas through utility sales and marketing programs, throughout his career Harry has combined a broad knowledge of energy markets and energy technology with a deep understanding of customer needs and decision making processes to create new options for customers and to grow energy supply businesses.
 Among Harry’s many accomplishments, he assembled an outstanding team and built WGES from a 10-person startup into a leading competitive supplier of electricity and natural gas in the mid-Atlantic and a recognized leader in renewable energy.
 With over 100 employees serving 340,000 customers, WGES generated and average of $1.3 billion in revenues and $33 million in non-GAAP operating earnings for WGL Holdings [NYSE:WGL] in fiscal years 2011 through 2013.
 Harry currently serves on the Board of the Maryland, DC, and Virginia Solar Energy Industries Association (MDVSEIA).

 If you believe that solar power should strengthen communities, contact us!
-We are always looking to hear from talented individuals who share our passion.
+We are a rapidly growing company and are always looking to hear from talented individuals who share our passion.

 We are currently hiring for the positions below.
 Please submit your resume for future consideration and a note about why you are interested in our work to [email protected].